olebedev/go-starter-kit/README.md

 ## Build

-Install dependencies and just type `NODE_ENV=production make build`.
+Install dependencies and type `NODE_ENV=production make build`.
 This rule is producing webpack build and regular golang build after that.
 Result you can find at `$GOPATH/bin`.

-## TODO

-- [x] migrate from react-hot-loader to react-transform-hmr
-- [x] update react to 0.14.x
-- [x] update react-router to 1.x
-- [x] render final HTML markup at Golang side
-- [x] migrate from Flummox to Redux
-- [x] migrate from Stylus to PostCSS
-- [x] migrate from Gin to Echo
-- [ ] improve README and write an article to describe the project
+Note that the binary will be named as the current project directory.

 ## License
 MIT